I had 6 too many drinks last night.

 It hasn’t been an easy undertaking, rebuilding my worlds.
 It’s habit for the juice of dreams to get wrung out in theory and cynical pragmatism, to be questioned into a corner of silence and defeat.
 But slowly, as I have lived in my own worlds, worlds I have dreamed and created, worlds which sometimes surprise me, worlds I share and speak about loudly, the resistance becomes innate.

-It was at end of that summer – 6 months after I had left Niagara when I met my sacred.
-My kindred, the father of my children, my husband, my best friend, My lover, my MAN.
+It was at end of that summer – 6 months after I had left Niagara when I met him.
 At the time though, he was just a cute boy/man.
-By the crackle of the festival fire, his flirtatious grin and sparkly eyes.
+By the crackle of the festival fire, his flirtatious grin and sparkly eyes charmed me.
 He was definitely more boy/man that evening in his hoodie with curls bouncing around as he flirted and joked with all.
 Interested but reserved I remained; I was there with another guy!
 It was at the last festival of the summer season where we met; a darling and impressive work of art, love and community.
 The Shelter Valley Folk Festival.
 He was (is) old pals with the Artistic Director at the time, and tight with many other of the organizers.
 He was accomplished and impressive with his vibe.
 But.
 I was dating someone else and although, deep down a feeling like no other resonated within me around him/about him.
 I did not feel anxious.
 Or desperate.

 This story is dedicated to all you kick-ass women out there who have lost faith in yourself or in love.
 Just hold onto yourself for dear life and honour the skin your in.
 Set goals and OWN them.
 The rest will fall into place.
 I think maybe there’s something to it.